neropatti/ammo-percentage-indicator/README.md

 If you want to contribute, or make your own mod based on this, you need to use the asset reconstruction pack; [drive download](https://drive.google.com/file/d/1HL-z5I62FpY6l9Qt2QGnR8ZpHkHyfESQ/view?usp=sharing), [modding server](https://discord.gg/gUw32ayWGt), [channel message](https://discord.com/channels/676880716142739467/883791204930703360/998263940809232507)

-If you encounter any other issues, or have ideas for features, get in touch with me on the DRG modding discord: neropatti#5892
+If you encounter any other issues, have ideas for features, or want to contribute, get in touch with me on the DRG modding discord: neropatti#5892

-Also get in touch if you want to contribute to this mod :)
+## todo list

+### Creaper

+- Sleep

+### Nero

+- Test downloading fresh copy of project and does it work etc XDXDXD (you wanted this :\)
+  - List all the external resources needed if they are missing
+- Make new video with settings
+- Learn UE4 more
+- Also stylize the UI to be nice XDXDXD
+- Refactor all of Creapers work